being-iitian-website/lap-two/POSTMAN_TESTING_GUIDE.md

 - [ ] Update target status to "completed"
 - [ ] Update target status to "missed"
 - [ ] Carry forward a missed target
+- [ ] Submit daily response for a target
+- [ ] Try submitting daily response twice on same day (should fail)
 - [ ] Delete a target
 - [ ] Try accessing other user's target (should fail)
 - [ ] Try deleting other user's target (should fail)